Lezreth/Gradient-Generator/README.md

 > Duplicated colors will appear at the end of the list.
 > The type of gradient can be changed via the drop down list.

 When you are satisfied with the gradient, make sure the width and height are set to the size you want and click 'Save Gradient'.
-If 'Also Save List' is checked, a .color file will be saved with the same name.
+If 'Also Save List' is checked, a .ColorList file will be saved with the same name.
 This can be loaded for quick setup of previously generated gradients.

 ### Legal stuff:
 Gradient Generator is provided as-is, free and open source under the MIT license.